NoD15c/MN-Helper/README.md

 MN-Scheduler.ps1 - send you a mail every time you setup (Scheduler for BackUp or Updates). whit existing and filled ini.txt the srcipt can start seperatly whitout each other

 not 100% finisht is:
-MN-Alert.ps1 - send you a email if soemone logon per remotesession. whit existing and filled ini.txt the srcipt can start seperatly whitout each other
+MN-Alert.ps1 - send you a email if someone logon per remotesession. whit existing and filled ini.txt the srcipt can start seperatly whitout each other